nblackburn/laravel-hashids/readme.md

 ```php
 $app->register(Nblackburn\Hashids\Providers\HashidsServiceProvider::class);
 ```
-Then add the following to your `.env` file:
+then add the following to your `.env` file:

 ```ini
 HASHIDS_SALT = YOURSECRETKEY